Can You Compost Bones? Here’s the Nitty-Gritty

 Step 3: Crush the bones

 The main goal here is to avoid leaving big pieces which take longer to decompose.
-There are a number of ways you can do this.
+There are several ways you can do this.
 You could use a mortar and pestle if you’re working with smaller bones.
 Or, you could use a rolling pin.

 What we found worked well (and was pretty satisfying!) was using a mallet and smashing them outside.